FlipsideCrypto/livequery-models/macros/marketplace/slack/README.md

 # Slack Integration for Livequery

-A straightforward Slack integration that lets you send exactly what you want to Slack.
-You construct the payload according to Slack's API spec, and Livequery delivers it.
+A straightforward Slack integration that uses secure vault-stored credentials.
+You construct the payload according to Slack's API spec, and Livequery delivers it using credentials stored in the vault.

 ## Prerequisites & Setup